BerkeleyTrue/dotfiles/dvlpmnt/wrkst/kanban.md

 - add natural scrolling to trackpad
 - install aniseed in pack
 - clone  and install fennel ts grammer in dvl
+- remove yadm bootstrap
+- use ansible to install xmonad deps